NikiforovAll/nikiforovall.github.io/_posts/2026-05-02-hangfire-mcp-operations-pane.md

 tags: [ dotnet, ai, hangfire, mcp, aspire, agents ]
 published: true
 shortinfo: "Expose Hangfire jobs and maintenance tools as MCP capabilities, so AI agents can run jobs and operate the queue.
 Aspire integration is a bonus."
+description: "Expose Hangfire jobs and maintenance tools as MCP capabilities, so AI agents can run jobs and operate the queue.
+Aspire integration is a bonus."
 fullview: false
 comments: true
 related: true